dobiewan/LCGhostMod/Releases/1.1.1/README.md

 # Spooky Company
 Haunt your crewmates when you die.
 If you speak loudly enough while spectating, the person you are watching will hear a spooky ghost noise, and so will anyone else spectating.

+Note that for the mod to work, both the haunter (spectator) and hauntee (person being spectated) must have the mod installed.

 ## Configs

 The following values are configurable in Thunderstore / the BepInEx config file: